“Time is the coin of your life.

 That’s just money though – they print more of it every day.

-What about my most important currency – what about my time?
+What about your most important currency – what about your time?

 Though I pay myself first with regards to my investments for the future, one of the areas where I used to constantly pay myself last is my time; my life.